 If you are already planning an event for the end of this year or the beginning of 2022, you might be considering the details already.
 Venues, artists, caterers, and guests will be getting booked up fast as people scramble to book delayed events from 2020 and 2021.
-It’s time to start nailing down the small print and get organized.
+It’s time to start nailing down the small print and get organised.

 When it comes to hiring people for an event, one of the most critical decisions is music.
 The music choice and musicians can make or break a party, so you must get it right.